hahuang65/changeling/README.md

 ## TODO

 * Restore state from a Logling
-* Use Mongo / SQL as a datastore rather than Redis (not sure about this one yet.)
+* Filter Loglings by which fields have changed.
+* Performance testing against large data loads.
-* Sinatra app to monitor changes as they happen in real-time
+* Sinatra app to monitor changes as they happen in real-time.
-* Analytics for changes
+* Analytics for changes.
 * Much more...